QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 ```{figure} img/stata-sysuse-auto-dataviewier-foreign.png
 ```

-You may want to get more information about the `get` method so the best place to look is the [documentation on sfi.Data](https://www.stata.com/python/api16/Data.html).
+We may want to get more information about the `get` method so the best place to look is the [documentation on sfi.Data](https://www.stata.com/python/api16/Data.html).
 Then you can click on the [get method](https://www.stata.com/python/api16/Data.html#sfi.Data.get)